Ramanuj-Sarkar/pdfExtractionAgent/README.md

 git clone https://github.com/ppaanngggg/layoutreader.git
 ```

-Make sure to support t
+This project also had to deal with the following issue: https://github.com/PaddlePaddle/PaddleOCR/issues/16711

-Go into:
+I specifically fixed it by going into:

 ```
 ../venv/lib/python3.13/site-packages/paddlex/inference/pipelines/components/retriever/base.py
 ```

-and update base.py by replacing:
+and updating base.py by replacing:

 ```
  if is_dep_available("langchain"):